zhaojunlucky/zhaojunlucky.github.io/_drafts/2020/spring-data-reactor.md

   * `@Table` / `@Id`
   * All the methods return `Flux` or `Mono`
   * User-defined query needs write `@Query` by yourself

+## Use AOP to Print Database Access Layer Abstract